scala/scala3/docs/_docs/reference/contextual/givens.md

 GivenType         ::=  AnnotType1 {id [nl] AnnotType1}
 ```

-A given instance starts with the reserved word `given`, which is followed by
+A given instance starts with the reserved keyword `given`, which is followed by

  - An optional name and a colon
  - An optional list of conditions.